evanmgoodwin/School-District-Analysis/README.md

 - How is the Thomas High School's performance relative to other schools affected?
 - How are math and reading scores by grade affected?
 - How are scores by school spending affected?
-- How are sores by school size affected?
+- How are scores by school size affected?
 - How are scores by school type affected?

 ## Challenge Summary